devoto13/protractor/DEVELOPER.md

 `lib/debugger` is for element explorer, `browser.pause` and `browser.explore`.
 `lib/driverProviders` controls how WebDriver instances are created.
 `lib/frameworks` contains adapters for test frameworks such as Jasmine and Mocha.
-`lib/selenium-webdriver` and `lib/webdriver-js-extender` are used ONLY for API documentation generation.
+`lib/selenium-webdriver` is used ONLY for API documentation generation.

 ## Lightning Code Walkthrough